Roshan-saud/4th-Sem/README.md

-# 📘 CSIT Lab Reports & OS Presentation
+📘 CSIT Lab Reports & OS Presentation

-This repository contains **lab reports** and a presentation prepared during the **BSc.
-CSIT (Tribhuvan University)** coursework.
+This repository contains lab reports and a presentation prepared during the BSc.
+CSIT (Tribhuvan University) coursework.
 It serves as a reference for CSIT students who want to review lab works and prepare their own reports.

-## 📂 Contents
+📂 Contents

-* **Artificial Intelligence (AI)**
+Artificial Intelligence (AI)

-  * Lab reports
+Lab reports

-* **Theory of Computation (TOC)**
+Theory of Computation (TOC)

-  * Lab reports
+Lab reports

-* **Operating Systems (OS)**
+6.2 Turing Machine

+Operating Systems (OS)

-  * Lab reports
+Lab reports

-  * 📑 Presentation (OS topic)
+📑 Presentation (OS topic)

+Database Management System (DBMS)

+Lab reports

+Computer Networks (CN)

+Lab reports

-## 🎯 Purpose
+🎯 Purpose

-* To maintain a structured collection of CSIT lab reports.
+To maintain a structured collection of CSIT lab reports.

-* To help students quickly revise and prepare reports.
+To help students quickly revise and prepare reports.
-* To share academic resources with the CSIT community.

-## 🚀 How to Use

-1. Go to the subject folder of your choice.
-2. Open the lab report or OS presentation.
-3. Use it for reference while preparing your own work.

-> ⚠️ **Disclaimer:** These reports and the presentation are for **educational reference only**.
-Please try to understand and write your own reports instead of direct copy-paste.

-## 🤝 Contribution

-If you have additional lab reports or presentations for CSIT subjects, you are welcome to contribute:

-* Fork this repository
-* Add your files in the correct subject folder
-* Submit a pull request

-## ⭐ Support

-If this repo helped you, consider giving it a **star 🌟** and sharing it with your CSIT friends`!

-6.2 Turing Machine as a Language Recognizer, Turing Machine as a Computing Function, Turing Machine with Storage in its State, Turing Machine as a enumerator of stings of a language, Turing Machine as Subroutine
+To share academic resources with the CSIT community.achine as a Language Recognizer, Turing Machine as a Computing Function, Turing Machine with Storage in its State, Turing Machine as a enumerator of stings of a language, Turing Machine as Subroutine